Year at Danger

 Year at Danger is a 2007 independent documentary film.

 Nine days after his marriage, Steve Metze found out that he was being deployed as part of Operation Iraqi Freedom.
 Metze, a West Point graduate, Desert Storm veteran, and documentary filmmaker, decided to pack a camera and document his year in Iraq.
 The film consists of footage shot by Metze during his deployment to Iraq and was edited by Don Swaynos.

-It won the Grand Jury Award at the 2008 DeadCENTER Film Festival and was an Official Selection of the 2007 Austin Film Festival and the 2008 GI Film Festival.
+The film won the Grand Jury Award at the 2008 DeadCENTER Film Festival and was an Official Selection of the 2007 Austin Film Festival and the 2008 GI Film Festival.